giommazz/ProductPolytopesFW.jl/code/BPCGProduct/examples/README.md

 As an alternative, the scripts `compute_intersection_custom_full.jl`, or `compute_intersection_legacy_lmos.jl` do the two steps above (with custom instances, or using the FW legacy LMOs) but don't save the instances to `.jld2` files

-Note: to decide stepsizes, go into `product_algoroithms.jl`
+Note: to decide stepsizes, go into `product_algorithms.jl`